 - Fourth Grade and Fifth Grade: Chaw Se – Indian Grinding Rock State Historic Park, Yosemite – Saddlebag Lake, Brockway Summit – Tahoe Rim Trail, Donner Memorial and Summit & Nevada Museum of Art

-- Middle School: Desolation Wilderness, Tahoe Rim Trail & San Francisco
+- Middle School: Squaw Valley USA, Tahoe Rim Trail & San Franciscoo

 What is the admissions process?

-Admission to TEA is open to students PreK through Grade Eight for 2012-2013.
-We will be expanding to the 9th grade in 2013-2014 as our first high school class.
-Please go here for more details on our Admissions Process.
-Our primary goal in admission is to have a student body that is eager and able to achieve academically in an experiential learning environment.
+Admission to TEA is open to students PreK through 11th grade for 2015-2016.
+Please click HERE for more details on our Admissions Process.
+Our primary admissions goal is to have a robust student body that is eager and able to achieve academically in an experiential learning environment.

 How can I get my child on the admissions list or to learn more?

 To begin the admissions process, visit the Admissions page and complete the Inquiry Form.
 The Admissions process is outlined step-by-step on the Admissions page.
 Please contact firstname.lastname@example.org with questions.

 - PreK 3 year olds (Tuesday and Thursdays) $6,090

 - PreK 4 year olds (Monday, Wednesday and Friday) $9,135

 - Kindergarten through 8th grade - $15,225

 Do you have any scholarships?